CEREC One-Visit Crowns

 - In many cases, more of your natural tooth structure can be preserved and less aggressive treatment rendered with the CEREC system.

 Creating a Crown with CEREC

 Once your tooth has been prepared to receive a restoration, the area will be photographed with a digital camera.
-The CAD/CAD software converts the pictures into a three-dimensional digital model, which Dr. Miller will use to design your crown.
+The CAD/CAD software converts the pictures into a three-dimensional digital model, which Dr. Kottman will use to design your crown.
 Once the design is complete, the restoration is milled from a ceramic block in an in-house milling unit controlled by the computer.
 The crown is then bonded to the tooth with resin bonding material.
 From start to finish, the process usually takes two hours.